 --log-codes=all\\connectioncan be used to enable all the logs minus logs related to connections.
 For more details, read the page on logging.

 -t: Gives ShimmerCat a port to make HTTP to HTTPS redirects.
 For details, see the corresponding section in the Internet mode article.
-This option is only available on ShimmerCat's paid version.

 Options for development

 The following options are handy to debug protocol-specific issues:

 --disable-http-11: Disable HTTP/1.1.
 That is, only accept HTTP/2 connections.

 --disable-http-2: Disable HTTP/2, that is, only accept HTTP/1.1 connections.

 When developing a website, it is handy at times to disable all cache directives or even HTTP/2 Push.
 These two options are for that: